rapidjs-org/testing/README.md

 ## Environment Lifecycle Module

 Depending on the test context, running individual test cases may require an effective environment setup (e.g. serving a REST-API).
-For that reason, OTES respects the special environment module `__test.env.js` at the root of the test directory if present.
+For that reason, rJS Test respects the special environment module `__test.env.js` at the root of the test directory if present.
 Upon certain lifecycle events corresponding members exported from the module are called.

 | Export / Event | Purpose |
 | :- | :- |